-Purpose: To establish DPHA's policy and set out our position on Domestic Abuse

-Review Date: May 2019

-Guidance: Housing (Scotland) Act 1987/2001/2010/2014 Human Rights Act 1998 Data Protection Act 1998 and 2018 Domestic Abuse (Scotland) Act 2018 General Data Protection Regulations 2016 (GDPR) Equality Act 2010 The Scottish Social Housing Charter

-Regulatory Standards: The governing body leads and directs the RSL to achieve good outcomes for its tenants and other service users.
+Purpose of the policy: To establish DPHA's policy and set out our position on Domestic Abuse Guidance used for developing the policy: Abuse (Scotland) Act 2018 General Data Protection Regulations 2016 (GDPR) Equality Act 2010 The Scottish Housing (Scotland) Act 1987 /2001 /2010 /2014 Human Rights Act 1998 Data Protection Act 1998 and 2018 Scottish Social Housing Charter Regulatory Standards: The governing body leads and directs the RSL to achieve good outcomes for its tenants and other service users.
 The RSL is open about and accountable for what it does.
 It understands and takes account of the needs and priorities of its tenants, service users and stakeholders.
 And its primary focus is the sustainable achievement of these priorities.
 The RSL manages its resources to ensure its financial well-being and economic effectiveness.
 The governing body bases its decisions on good quality information and advice and identifies and mitigates risks to the organisation's purpose.

-Relevant Policies Child Protection and Vulnerable Adult Policy GDPR Policy Equality and Diversity Policy Complaints Policy Allocation Policy Anti-Social Behaviour Policy

-Date reviewed by Policy 19.0.2019

-Review Working Group (draft):

-Date approved by 14 August 2019

-Management

-Committee:
+Policy is linked to the following DPHA policies: Are there other policies referred to in this policy?
+If yes, then list them below.
+Standard ones include: Privacy Policy Equality & Human Rights Policy Complaints Policy Child Protection and Vulnerable Adult Policy GDPR Policy Allocations Policy Anti-Social Behaviour Policy Date Policy last May 2019 reviewed: Date revised policy approved by the Board of Management (or PRWG if delegated): Date policy is next due May 2026 to be revised: